Tiit Sokk

-Tiit Sokk (born 15 November 1964) is a retired Estonian professional basketball player and current coach.
+Tiit Sokk (born 15 November 1964) is an Estonian former professional basketball player and current coach.
 Often cited as one of the very best European point guards of his generation, he is widely recognized as the greatest Estonian basketball player in history.
 Elected to the Hall of fame of Estonian basketball in 2010.

 Professional career

 Sokk was awarded the Estonian best male athlete award in 1988.
 He won the Soviet Union League title in 1991 with Kalev Tallinn, and ended his career as a player in 1997, after playing a season with Aris in Greece.

 National team career

 Sokk's most notable achievement was winning the Olympic gold medal as a member of the Soviet Union national team at the 1988 Summer Olympics.
 He also won two FIBA World Cup silver medals in 1986 and 1990, as well as the bronze medal at EuroBasket 1989.

 Coaching career

 After his playing career, Sokk founded a basketball school in Estonia (Tiit Soku Korvpallikool), and coached in the Estonian Basketball League.
 He also was head coach of the Estonia national team during two different stints from 2004–2007 and 2009–2019.